NVIDIA/spark-rapids/docs/additional-functionality/delta-lake-support.md

 Deleting data from Delta Lake tables via the SQL `DELETE FROM` statement or via the DeltaTable `delete` API is supported.

+## Update Operations on Delta Lake Tables

+Delta Lake update acceleration is experimental and is disabled by default.
+To enable acceleration of Delta Lake update operations, set spark.rapids.sql.command.Updatecommand=true and also set spark.rapids.sql.command.UpdateCommandEdge=true on Databricks platforms.

+Updating data from Delta Lake tables via the SQL `UPDATE` statement or via the DeltaTable `update` API is supported.